CONGRESS PLANNING GUIDELINES

 - Lunches at Convention Center in Trade and Information Show area.
-The facilities for providing quick meal service are essential and are of prime importance in evaluating the congress site.
+The facilities for providing quick meal service are essential and are of prime importance.
+We need to have all delegates through the food lines in 20 minutes!!
 Food courts, buffet or snack bars for breakfast and lunches adequately staffed, are the best means for handling congress attendees.
 A choice of items is better than a flat cost for the meal.
-Food court, buffet or snack bars and coffee/tea breaks should be made available within the Trade Show Hospitality area for better exposure to the Trade Show, as well as providing quick meal service.

 - Evening meals: At least two nights free for delegates to dine on their own.

 - Evening socials: There should be some evening socials so delegates can meet each other and network.
 These events could be a pay as you go event.

 - Hold on last evening of congress.
 Delegates would purchase tickets on registration form.

 - Include special awards.
 Coordinate with IRC Continuing Committee